adepierre/SniffCraft/README.md

 # SniffCraft

 SniffCraft is a cross-platform C++ proxy which let you inspect the content of each packet sent through any minecraft client and server.
+It can run either with a GUI or in headless mode.

 It works as a man-in-the-middle: instead of connecting directly to the server, you ask your client to connect to SniffCraft which then is connected to the server.
 All packets are transmitted to their original recipient and are simultaneously logged on-the-fly.